ilpomo/open-core/README.md

 >
 > Pieter Hintjens

-`open-core` is a neuron-based processing framework for Python software.
-It helps you build massively parallel, concurrent and asynchronous code that follows the [actor model](https://en.wikipedia.org/wiki/Actor_model) paradigm: multiple independent processes emitting and receiving signals to and from each other, asynchronously, without the need of a central broker or coordinator.
-Like neurons.
+`open-core` is an event-based processing framework for Python software.
+It helps build massively parallel, concurrent, and asynchronous code that follows the [actor model](https://en.wikipedia.org/wiki/Actor_model) paradigm: multiple independent asynchronous process services emitting and receiving events to and from each other, without the need of a central broker or coordinator.
+It tries to achieve this in the most intuitive, simple, and straightforward possible way.

 ## Design